Mambacita0224/RAYW3_FYP/README.md

 python lyrics_generator.py
 ```

-**3. Run the React Frontend**
+**3. Run the React Frontend**<br>
-Open a new terminal window.
-Navigate to the root directory of the project:
+Open a new terminal window and navigate to the root directory of the project:
 ```bash
 cd my-music-generator
 ```